Emergency Medicine Research

 In addition to this funded research, the Division of Emergency Medical Services actively participates in multiple non-funded initiatives looking to improve prehospital operations and evaluate the translation of new science into clinical care.

 Our department has a strong presence in critical care research, led by Vice Chair for Research Jarrod Mosier, MD.
 The university is a partner hub in the CORE-EM hub alliance for the Strategies to Innovate Emergency Care Clinical Trials Network (SIREN), the premier network conducting trials in neurologic, cardiac, trauma, respiratory and hematologic emergencies.
-We were also a site for the Prevention and Early Treatment of Acute Lung Injury (PETAL) network, have conducted important COVID-19 trials in the ACTIV networks, and continue our work with the Strategies and Treatments for Respiratory Infections and Viral Emergencies (STRIVE) and Investigating Respiratory Viruses in the Acute Ill (IVY) networks.
+We were a site for the Prevention and Early Treatment of Acute Lung Injury (PETAL) network, conducted important COVID-19 trials in the NIH ACTIV platform, participated in the CDC-funded Investigating Respiratory Viruses in the Acute Ill (IVY) network, and are conducting trials in the Strategies and Treatments for Respiratory Infections and Viral Emergencies (STRIVE) network.
+In addition, Dr. Mosier’s lab focuses on research spanning from basic science, translational studies and clinical trials on acute respiratory failure and acute respiratory distress syndrome (ARDS).
+The department also oversees several studies sponsored by the Department of Defense to evaluate the prehospital physiology and treatment of severe traumatic brain injury.

 Our department has had profound influence on airway management in critically ill and injured patients.
 This area of focus is led by Professor of Emergency Medicine John Sakles, MD, who was one of the first to publish on the safety of rapid sequence intubation outside of the operating room.
 Our faculty have been heavily involved in airway management research to establish the role of video laryngoscopy, the importance of first pass success and defining the physiologically difficult airway.
 In 2023, a patent was awarded to our faculty members for a mixed reality simulator that blends the virtual and physical environments for training and research in airway management.